Erie County Harassment Policy

 The County of Erie is committed to maintaining a work environment free of unlawful discrimination and harassment, and will not tolerate harassment of its employees by any supervisor, coworker, patient, vendor, client, or any other person.

-In accordance with applicable law, the County of Erie prohibits all forms of harassment which includes any unwelcome conduct, whether verbal, physical, or visual, that is based upon a person's gender, race, color, national origin, religion, creed, physical or mental disability, marital status, age, sexual orientation, genetic predisposition, military status, domestic violence victim status or any other basis protected by federal, state or local law.
+In accordance with applicable law, the County of Erie prohibits all forms of harassment which includes any unwelcome conduct, whether verbal, physical, or visual, that is based upon a person's race, color, national origin, religion, creed, physical or mental disability, marital status, age, perceived or actual sexual orientation, perceived or actual gender identity, genetic predisposition, military status, domestic violence victim status, request for reasonable accommodation under the Americans With Disabilities Act ("ADA"), use of leave under the Family and Medical Leave Act ("FMLA"), or any other basis protected by federal, state or local law.
 Such conduct is unlawful and prohibited whenever it affects tangible job benefits, unreasonably interferes with an individual's work performance, or creates an intimidating, hostile, or offensive working environment.

 II.
 Forms of Harassment